How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

 FROM film f;

-MySQL copy table to new table
+Copy a MySQL table to a new table

 The fastest way to copy a table in MySQL: